Baqend/guide/src/topics/rest-api/index.md

 # REST API

-It's recommended to use one of Baqend's SDKs to develop your application, but for advanced use cases it also possible to directly send requests against the [HTTP REST API](https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Fapp-starter.app.baqend.com%2Fv1%2Fspec#/crud).
+We recommend using one of Baqend's SDKs to develop an application, but you can also directly access the underlying communication protocols:

-This section contains high-level instructions on how to use our REST API.
+This document describes Baqend's HTTP REST API which is used for request-response interaction between client and server.
 For a comprehensive list of all endpoints, have a look at [the swagger documentation](https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Fapp-starter.app.baqend.com%2Fv1%2Fspec#/crud).
+(For information on the messaging protocol that enables real-time communication between client and server, see our [Websocket API Docs](../../websockets/).)

+## Overview

 To ensure backward compatibility, all endpoints start with an API version number.
-The current version is **v1**: `https://<app-name>.app.baqend.com/v1`
+The current version is **v1**: `https://<app-name>.app.baqend.com/v1`.

-## Sections

 The REST API is split up into eleven different categories.
 For most cases, however, it's sufficient to have a more in-depth look at the following three groups:

 * [CRUD](https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Fapp-starter.app.baqend.com%2Fv1%2Fspec#/crud) (**C**reate, **R**ead, **U**pdate, **D**elete): The CRUD API offers the ability to save, load, update, and delete objects in the database.